ChainlessCoder/ChainlessCoder.github.io/content/posts/Hypersyn.md

 series: ["Hypersyn"]
 ---

 This is the landing page for the Hypersyn blog series.
-To read the whole Hypersyn blog series in PDF form, visit [arxiv](https://arxiv.org/pdf/2206.04049.pdf).
+To read the whole Hypersyn blog series in PDF form with included references, visit [arxiv](https://arxiv.org/pdf/2206.04049.pdf).

 ---
 <!--more-->